jonwhittlestone/bean-counter/README.md

 ## AWS Lambda

-If this has been activated, run mine:
+If you have the credentials, run mine:

 - https://ixbcimiswyj7g3yp2q2k7d3lgy0dwexa.lambda-url.eu-west-2.on.aws